isaacnmm/pestpolicy-hugo2XX/content/posts/does-the-dryer-kill-fleas/index.md

 ##  Launder or Dry the Fabric Having Fleas

-Drying and laundering will help you exterminate those flea larvae, [flea dirt](https://pestpolicy.com/what-is-flea-dirt/), and flea eggs.
+Drying and laundering will help you exterminate those flea larvae, [flea dirt](https://pestpolicy.com/what-is-flea-dirt/),and flea eggs.
 So, here's how to launder and dry those clothes, and beddings. **a. ** First, wash those fabrics you have for about ten minutes.
 Make sure the temperature at washing is around 140F - clean all the attire and beddings. **b.

 ** Next, ensure to re-wash &re-wash the garments, fabrics, and bedding - this should be redone roughly 3 times - ensure the washer machine temperature is around 140F - wash for roughly 3-10 minutes.